 Gandhi's Influence on Nelson Mandela Evident for New Gandhi South Africa Tour

-December 03, 2013 Travel News(PRLEAP.COM) Dana Point, CA December 3, 2013: Falling on the heels of last week's epic biopic release, Mandela: Long Walk To Freedom, and commemorating 100 years ago last month when both Gandhi and his wife Kasturba led thousands of protestors into the Transvaal region of South Africa to protest a ban on Muslim and Hindu marriages, Kasturba Gandhi's first march of nonviolent civil disobedience; Dr. Arun Gandhi, fifth grandson of Mohandas K. (Mahatma) Gandhi announced today that Gandhi Legacy Tours has set itinerary dates for its 2014 inaugural South Africa 'Gandhi Satyagraha' Tour.
+December 03, 2013 Travel News(PRLEAP.COM) Dana Point, CA December 3, 2013: Falling on the heels of last week's epic biopic release, Mandela: Long Walk To Freedom, and commemorating 100 years ago last month when both Gandhi and his wife Kasturba led thousands of protesters into the Transvaal region of South Africa to protest a ban on Muslim and Hindu marriages, Kasturba Gandhi's first march of nonviolent civil disobedience; Dr. Arun Gandhi, fifth grandson of Mohandas K. (Mahatma) Gandhi announced today that Gandhi Legacy Tours has set itinerary dates for its 2014 inaugural South Africa 'Gandhi Satyagraha' Tour.

 South Africa is a first for the Gandhi Legacy Tours enterprise, which Dr. Gandhi, a noted peace and human rights activist, started with his late wife, Sunanda Gandhi, over 17 years ago as an annual Gandhian pilgrimage to key places in India where Gandhi developed and enacted his philosophy of non-violent activism that changed the course of world history.